-Here is a simple temperature controller that turns your personnel computer (PC) off when the temperature of the PC increases beyond the optimal temperature value.
+Here is a simple PC temperature controller that turns your computer off when the temperature of the PC increases beyond the optimal temperature value.
 Some of the larger integrated circuits become quite hot and if the temperature inside the PC becomes too high, these devices may not be able to dissipate heat fast enough.
 This, in turn, could lead to failure of devices and eventually of the PC.

 Let us assume that the maximum working temperature of your PC is 55°C. So for safe working of your PC, this temperature controller uses a temperature sensor (LM35) and a comparator (CA3140) which disconnect the PC from the power supply whenever the temperature of your PC rises above 55°C. This threshold value is user-adjustable and can be set anywhere between 0°C and 100°C.